shinyay/quarkus-application-sample/README.md

 ### OpenAPI Documentation
 Quarkus can generate OpenAPI v3 specification automatically to add `SmallRye OpenAPI extension` for dependency.
-The specification is available under path `/openapi`.
+The specification is available at `http://localhost:8080/openapi`.

 ```kotlin
 dependencies {